nickmontfort/curveship-js/doc/tutorial.md

 [curveship.js](../curveship.js)

 #### Edit the EVENTS last
 Now that there is actors, objects, and places, it is time to add the events that unfold.
 The story events are declared as a series of "Event" objects.
 Each event consists of an actor performing an action at a place or on a thing.
-The order of these events will determine the event order in the story narration.
+The order of these events will determine the event order in the story narration.<br>
 `// Finally, EVENTS`<br>
 `var APPEAR = new Event(actor.actress, "appear", place.redcarpet);`<br>
 `var SHOOT = new Event(actor.reporter,"point", thing.camera);`<br>